It’s quite common to have swollen lymph nodes in thyroid conditions.

-That’s because lymphatic drainage for thyroid (and many other) conditions could actually make your symptoms worse.
+That’s because thyroid lymphatic drainage (along many other conditions) could actually make your symptoms worse.

 You know the feeling – that tenderness and swelling you get in your neck when you’re fighting a cold or flu?

 That is more than likely due to swollen lymph nodes.
 Lymph nodes are kidney-shaped glands found all over your body (including in your neck).
 Within these nodes are special immune system cells.
 These cells have the potential to make your condition much, much worse.

 In today’s article, I’ll tackle why getting a lymphatic massage isn’t always the best course of action.
 Especially if you’re dealing with a thyroid condition like Hashimoto’s or Grave’s disease.
 But first, let’s introduce you to a part of your body you may not know anything about!

 An incredibly important but rarely understood part of your body

 Welcome to the world of lymph.
 In your body, it is the lymphatic system that carries lymph.
 Even if you’ve heard the term lymph or lymphatic before, you probably don’t understand just how important it is to your health!

 In Latin, the word lympha translates to water.
 Lymph is a clear fluid that flows through a massive network of lymph super-highways known as your lymphatic system.
 Just like blood flows through your veins and arteries, lymph flows through lymph vessels.

 You know how important blood is to your survival – but you probably don’t know that lymph is just as important.
 Without lymph, the next bacterial or viral infection you catch would kill you!

 Why is lymph important?

 One of the main functions of your lymphatic system is immune defense.
 When you’re exposed to an invading virus, your lymphatic system carries the invader to your immune system.
 Your immune system creates antibodies to fight off the intruder and as a result you recover – often without even knowing a thing.

 But without lymph, you’d struggle to overcome any infection.